DCS-training/CDCS-Summer-School2021/Text-Analysis-Python/Readme.md

 # Text Analysis with Python

-In this workshop, we will cover text cleaning, visualisation, and preliminary analysis using Python.
+In this workshop, we will cover text data wrangling, text cleaning, visualisation, and preliminary analysis using Python.

 ## Topics